Simple-Robotics/code-analysis-tools/README.md

 Guidelines and notes about useful tools to analyze and optimize code.

 The idea is to gather some tools that we use to develop high performance code.
 We should provide information about how to install and use these tools.
+Let's begin by collecting all instructions here and later move them to subfolders for each tool if readme gets confusing.

 ## Debugging C++ code
 If you execute compiled experimental code or run a python script that is corresponding c++ bindings [Segmentation Faults](https://en.wikipedia.org/wiki/Segmentation_fault).
 Specific tools can help you to fix them.